Two loop mass renormalisation in heterotic string theory: NS states: NS 1 point function on genus 2 Riemann surface

 \subsection{Choice of local coordinates}

-We know that the genus two Riemann surface with 2 NS punctures can be thought of as a union of $n=2$ Disks around the two punctures, $2g-2+n=4$ spheres with 3 holes each, joined at $3g-3+2n=7$ circles (As in figure \ref{fig:2loop2pt}).
+We know that the genus two Riemann surface with 1 NS punctures can be thought of as a union of $n=1$ Disk around the puncture, $2g-2+n=3$ spheres with 3 holes each, joined at $3g-3+2n=5$ circles (As in figure \ref{fig:2loop1pt}).
 We also have, \\

-We call the coordinate on $S_1$ as $z_1$, on $S_2$ as $z_2$, on $S_3$ as $z'_2$ and on $S_4$ as $z'_1$.
+We call the coordinate on $S_1$ as $z_1$, on $S_2$ as $z_2$ and on $S_3$ as $z'_1$.
 The coordinate on the disk $D_1$ around the first puncture is $w_1$ such that the location of the puncture in this coordinate is $w_1=0$.
-Similarly, the coordinate on the disk $D_2$ around the second puncture is $w_2$ with the location of the puncture at $w_2=0$.
-We depict these choice of coordinates on the right in figure \ref{fig:2loop2pt}.
+We depict these choice of coordinates on the bottom part in figure \ref{fig:2loop1pt}.

 With this choice of local coordinates we write down the transition functions as,